8-Day Highlights of South Africa; Wildlife and Scenery Tour – Johannesburg to Cape Town

 DAY 6.
 Knysna – George – Oudtshoorn

 Spend the morning exploring Knysna including a visiting to the “Heads”.
 Knysna offers shopping opportunities of unusual locally made art and crafts, etc. This afternoon we experience some of the most magical views on the Garden Route and Wilderness National Park offering scenic viewpoints along the way.
 Travel over the Outeniqua Mountains to the Little Karoo.
 Here we visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility extraordinaire.
 Then we travel to town of Oudtshoorn.
 Overnight at La Plume Lodge.

 DAY 7.
 Oudtshoorn – Mossel Bay

-After breakfast we visit an Ostrich Show Farm for some unique experiences including ostrich racing.
-A ride on a back of an ostrich is not for the faint-hearted.
+After breakfast we visit an Ostrich Show Farm for some unique experiences.
 Afterwards we visit the Cango caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.
 Visit Oudtshoorn, also called the “Feather capital” of the world.
 One finds over ninety percent of the world’s ostrich farms here, then continue to Mossel Bay.
 Overnight at Bar-T-Nique House.

 DAY 8.
 Mossel Bay – Hermanus – Cape Town

 After breakfast, we visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall made by the Portuguese explorer Bartholomew Dias in 1488.
 We continue to Hermanus, the best place in the World to spot Whales from land – (July to Dec).
 After lunch we depart for Cape Town via the beautiful coastal route between Hermanus and Gordon’s Bay, arriving in the late afternoon.
 We trust you have truly been touched by the wildlife and scenery of South Africa.